Organizational dissent: Triggering events

 Organizational dissent begins with a triggering event.
 This triggering event is what propels individuals to speak out and share their opinions about organizational practices or politics.
 An individual will consider the issue of dissent and whom it concerns before deciding what dissent strategy to use.
 The types of issues that cause employees to dissent vary.
 The majority of employees expressed dissent due to resistance of organizational change.
 Other factors include employee treatment, decision making tactics, inefficiency, role/responsibility, resources, ethics, performance evaluations, and preventing harm (Kassing, 2002).

 In addition to the dissent-triggering event, the focus of the issues can be relevant to how one expresses dissent.
 Kassing (2002) believed individuals may focus on improving matters within the organization that affect themselves (self-focused), they may focus on the welfare of the organization of the whole (other-focused) or they may focus on issues concerning their co-workers (neutral).

 Articulated dissent

 An individual will use upward articulate dissent in response to functional and other-focused dissent-triggering events.
-Organizations are more attractive to upward articulate dissenting when it is in regards to functional aspects.
+Organizations are more receptive to upward articulate dissenting when it is in regards to functional aspects.
 This type of dissent gives the perception that dissenters are being constructive and are concerned with issues of "principle rather than personal-advantage".
 It allows the employee to signal their commitment to cooperative goals.